 Who do we intend to share this information with?

 Much of the information we produce is in the form of anonymous statistics.
 In its anonymous format it may be shared with other council departments and partner organisations for the management of public health and the Covid-19 response across the city.
-Anonymised data may be shared with other council departments (e.g. Adult Social Care); Portsmouth CCG; partner organisations e.g. neighbouring authorities with public health responsibilities, Local Resilience Forum member
+Anonymised data may be shared with other council departments (eg Adult Social Care); partner organisations e.g. neighbouring authorities with public health responsibilities, Local Resilience Forum member organisations.

 How do we keep this information secure?

-Portsmouth City Council will process your personal information appropriately and legally in accordance with the EU General Data Protection Regulation (GDPR) 2018 and Data Protection Act 2018.
+Portsmouth City Council will process your personal information appropriately and legally in accordance with the UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018.
 Information is held on a secure server which is only accessible to staff within the Portsmouth City Council’s Public Health Intelligence Team.
 These staff members are trained in data protection / information governance.

-We have processes to securely protect these records and we only keep information for as long as is necessary and in accordance with the law; and which is consistent with the data access agreement between Public Health England and Portsmouth City Council.
+We have processes to securely protect these records and we only keep information for as long as is necessary and in accordance with the law; and which is consistent with the data access agreement between UK Health Security Agency and Portsmouth City Council.